kainino0x/Project7-Compute-Shader-Intro/README.md

 fine-grained benchmarking of various parts of your code.

 REMEMBER:
+* Do your performance testing in Release mode!
 * Performance should always be measured relative to some baseline when possible.
 A GPU can make your program faster - but by how much?
 * If a change impacts performance, show a comparison.
 Describe your changes.